 1. a indication for feasible or infeasible;

-2. a detailed report indicating which intent expectations or expectationTargets are feasible or not;
+2. a detailed report indicating which intent expectations or expectationTargets are infeasible and the corresponding reason;

-3. a detailed report indicating the achievable outcomes on the individual intent expectations or expectationTargets.
+3. a detailed report indicating the possilble recommended solution to revolve intent infeasibility.

 The transitions from "COMPLIANT" state are either to "ACKNOWLEDGED" state when the intent attributes are modified by the MnS consumer, or to "SUSPENDED", "FULFILLED" or "FULFILLMENT_FAILED" states as described hereafter.

-3. SUSPENDED: If the MnS consumer decides to suspend the intent, the intent state changes to "SUSPENDED".
+3. SUSPENDED: If the MnS consumer decides to suspend the fulfilment of the intent, expectation or target, the intent state changes to "SUSPENDED".
 Alternatively, an event may occur while the MnS producer attempts to fulfil the intent, in which case the Mns producer may suspend the intent pending further actions.
 Such events at the MnS producer may among others include conflicts from another intent and resource constraints.
 An intent report should be delivered to indicate that the intent has been suspended.
 The intent report may include a reason for the suspension in the case where the intent was suspended by the MnS producer.

 The transitions from "SUSPENDED" state are either to "ACKNOWLEDGED" state when the intent attributes are modified by the MnS consumer, or to "COMPLIANT" state if the suspension is lifted by the entity (MnS consumer or MnS producer) that suspended the intent.
 Otherwise, the state is "FULFILLMENT_FAILED" if the intent is deleted.